FidelOdok/aws-terraform/README.md

 # aws-terraform

-(Place holder).
-Deploy and configure AWS services using terraform.
+This is a terraform project created to deploy the AWS services to meet the objectives highlighted below: